 People have many pre-conceived ideas about Las Vegas.
 You can get ripped off here, you can spend thousands of dollars in seconds, and you can lose track of time and your cash!
 However, when you know what to do and where to go, Vegas can be done on a budget, you can avoid the tourist traps and common mistakes.

 Therefore, we have compiled our own guide to Las Vegas, based on the 30+ times we have been here between us.
-Read this before you come so that you can plan your time here and make the most of the city that literally never sleeps!
+This page is designed to help you plan your trip, BEFORE YOU BOOK IT.
+Check here for hotel advice before you book your trip.

 If you want to use public transport while in Vegas, it is perfectly safe.
 Check out the monorail map here.
 It’s cheap and a great way to see the Strip and get from one end to the other quickly.